Ninja Kamui Anime Gets 2nd Season

 posted on by Rafael Antonio Pineda

-Sola Entertainment confirmed on Tuesday that it is producing a second season for the Ninja Kamui anime.
+Sola Entertainment reported in a press release on Tuesday that it is producing a second season for the Ninja Kamui anime.
 Sola Entertainment did not reveal any further details about the second season.

 In addition, Rainmaker Productions and Sola Entertainment also released Ninja Kamui: Shinobi Origins, the previously announced game based on the anime.
 The game is already available for the Switch.
 G.rev (Senko no Ronde, Yurukill: The Calumniation Games) developed the game.

-Note: Update: Jason DeMarco, Senior Vice-President, Head of Anime and Action Series at Adult Swim, reported on Bluesky on Tuesday that a second Ninja Kamui season "has not been announced."
-Thanks, Delphisage and wjbraden.